Macedon

 Residential development activity is lower than average in Macedon according to AreaSearch's national comparison of local real estate markets

-Macedon has granted approximately five residential properties approval annually.
-Over the past five financial years, from FY21 to FY25, 25 homes were approved, with two more approved so far in FY26.
-On average, 4.2 people moved to the area each year for every dwelling built during these years.
+Macedon has recorded approximately five residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, 25 homes were approved, with two more approved in FY-26 so far.
+On average, 4.2 people moved to the area each year for each dwelling built during these years, indicating significant demand exceeding new supply.

-This high demand significantly exceeds new supply, leading to price growth and increased buyer competition.
-New properties are constructed at an average expected cost of $721,000, indicating a focus on the premium segment with upmarket properties.
-In FY26, $425,000 in commercial development approvals have been recorded, reflecting the area's residential nature.
-Compared to Greater Melbourne, Macedon has significantly less development activity, at 84.0% below the regional average per person.
+This typically results in price growth and increased buyer competition.
+New properties are constructed at an average expected cost of $721,000, demonstrating a focus on the premium segment with upmarket properties.
+In FY-26, $425,000 in commercial development approvals have been recorded, reflecting the area's residential nature.
+Compared to Greater Melbourne, Macedon has significantly less development activity, 84.0% below the regional average per person.

 Frequently Asked Questions - Development